BlogCategoriesCompareAbout

 return ensemble_retriever

-The 70/30 weight distribution typically works well, favoring semantic search while incorporating keyword relevance.
-Adjust these weights based on your specific use case and evaluation results.
+The 70/30 weight distribution favors semantic search while incorporating keyword relevance.
+Adjust these weights based on specific use cases and evaluation results.

-LangChain leads in popularity with 80,000+ GitHub stars and comprehensive documentation, making it ideal for RAG tutorial beginners.
-Its structured approach to building chains and agents provides clear patterns for common RAG workflows.
+LangChain leads with 80,000+ GitHub stars and comprehensive documentation, making it ideal for beginners, while LlamaIndex excels at data ingestion and Haystack provides modular production architecture.

 LangChain excels in: